TX-DSHS/TB_Pipeline/README.md

 # Commands:
 Within in the /bioinformatics/.../data directory, run this command:
 /runVarpipeline.sh TX-########

 The pipeline will take several hours to complete.
+Output folder will be zipped upon completion.

+For post processing, within the /bioinformatics/..../sra_sub directory, run this command: bash post_proc.sh TX-#########